 The credit facility may be used for working capital and general corporate purposes and is collateralized by substantially all of the assets of the Company and certain of its domestic subsidiaries (other than trademarks and the land, buildings and other assets comprising the Company's corporate headquarters) and by a pledge of 65% of the equity interests of certain of the Company's foreign subsidiaries.
 Up to \$5.0 million of the facility may be used to support letters of credit, of which none were outstanding as of March 31, 2013 and 2012.
 The Company is required to maintain a certain leverage ratio and interest coverage ratio as set forth in the credit agreement.
 As of March 31, 2013, the Company was in compliance with these ratios.
-The credit agreement also provides the lenders with the ability to reduce the borrowing base, even if the Company is in compliance with all conditions of the credit agreement, upon a material adverse change to the business, properties, assets, financial condition or results of operations of the Company.
+The credit agreement, upon a material adverse change to the business, properties, assets, financial condition or results of operations of the Company.
 The credit agreement contains a number of restrictions that limit the Company's ability, among other things, and subject to certain limited exceptions, to incur additional indebtedness, pledge its assets as security, guaranty obligations of third parties, make investments, undergo a merger or consolidation, dispose of assets, or materially change its line of business.
 In addition, the credit agreement includes a cross default provision whereby an event of default under other debt obligations, as defined in the credit agreement, will be considered an event of default under the credit agreement.